Project-Based Approach to Teaching Satire

 Objective: Students will understand the different types of satire and be able to identify them in different types of media.
 Students will evaluate the effectiveness of satire in modern media and whether satire was the best method to make the point.

-* Steps 1-3 are used as enrichment activities during downtime in whatever preceeding unit we are finishing.
+* Steps 1-3 are used as enrichment activities during downtime in whatever preceding unit we are finishing.

 Assessment(s):